binkley/modern-java-practices/README.md

 Java/JVM projects using
 [Gradle](https://docs.gradle.org/current/userguide/userguide.html) and
 [Maven](https://maven.apache.org/what-is-maven.html), and a _starter project_
-for Java[^1].
+for Java.

 The focus is _best build practices_ and _project hygiene_.
 This document is _agnostic_ between Gradle and Maven: discussion in each section covers both tools (alphabetical order, Gradle before Maven).

+This is not a starter for just Java on JVM:
-[^1]: I use this as a starter for my Kotlin projects, and substitute code quality plugins suitable for the language.
+I use it for starting my Kotlin projects, and substitute complilation and code quality plugins.
+Any language on the JVM can find practices and tips.

 As a _guide_, this project focuses on: